 Opening Hours

 You can visit this place anytime.
 But if your main goal is to see the turtles or hike one of the trails, you should do it during daylight.
+Moreover, there is a higher chance of seeing the turtles outside the water early in the morning.

 Here is an interactive map from israelhiking.osm.org.il, where the trails are marked:

-And here are the details of the most popular trails:
+Here are the details of the most popular trails:

 # | Name | Color of the Trail on the Map above | Description | Distance (km) | Total climb and descent (meters) | Notes |

-1 | Towards road #4 | Red | Use the red path to walk along Alexander River in the direction of highway #4. | 3.3 | 4 | This is not a circular trail.
+1 | Towards road #4 | Red | You can leave the second car at the marked spot or at Beit Yanai Beach parking. | 3.3 | 4 | This is not a circular trail.
 But you can stop at any point and return to the turtle bridge. |

 2 | Hirbat Samara | Blue | Follow the Israel national trail to Hirbat Samara. | 2 | 20 | If you do not have another car by Hirbat Samara, you can return using the same path. |

 3 | Beit Yanai Beach | Green | This is an extended version of the previous path.
-From Hirbat Samara, continue to Beit Yanai Beach. | 3.7 | 40 | You can leave the second car either at the marked spot or at Beit Yanai beach parking. |
+From Hirbat Samara, continue to Beit Yanai Beach. | 3.7 | 40 | You can leave the second car at the marked spot or at Beit Yanai Beach parking. |

 Observation Tower